-He was created Prince of Wales on 12 May, 1343, aged twelve, at Westminster and was also created Earl of Chester and Duke of Cornwall, making him the first English Duke.
+Although Edward of Woodstock never reigned as King of England he has gone down in history as a great medieval military leader, achieving notable victories against England's medieval rivals, the French, in the Hundred Years War.
+Edward, the eldest son of Edward III and Phillipa of Hainault, daughter of William, Count of Hainault, was born on 15 June 1330 at the Royal Palace of Woodstock in Oxfordshire.
+Edward III, on 16 September, alloted five hundred marks a year from the profits of the county of Chester for his maintenance, and in the following February, the whole of these profits were assigned to Queen Phillipa for him.
+He was created Prince of Wales on 12 May 1343, aged twelve, at Westminster and was also created Earl of Chester and Duke of Cornwall, making him the first English Duke.
 He was one of the original Knights of the Order of the Garter, an order of chivalry founded by his father.
 During his lifetime he was known as Edward of Woodstock; the title of Black Prince was adopted after his death and is a possible reference to his black armour.

-In 1355, he was appointed his father's lieutenant in Gascony and the following year led another significant victory against the French at Poitiers, taking the French King John prisoner, whom he treated with ostentatious chivalry and magnanimity.
-He was later created Prince of Aquitaine and Gascony.
+In 1355, he was appointed his father's lieutenant in Gascony and the following year led another significant victory against the French at Poitiers, taking King John of France prisoner, whom he treated with ostentatious chivalry and magnanimity.
+He was later made Prince of Aquitaine and Gascony.

-Returning to Aquitaine, and having exhausted his financial resources with the high cost of his Castillian campaign, he made himself highly unpopular with the nobilityof the province due to a levy of taxes to pay for his Spanish expedition.
-Resultantly, the Aquitinian nobles rose in rebellion against his rule and he responded by besieging Limoges.
+Returning to Aquitaine, and having exhausted his financial resources with the high cost of his Castilian campaign, he made himself highly unpopular with the nobility of the province due to a levy of taxes to pay for his Spanish expedition.
+Resultantly, the Aquitanian nobles rose in rebellion against his rule and he responded by besieging Limoges.
 When the city fell to him 3,000 of its inhabitants were mercilessly massacred.
 A year later, Edward fell ill and returned to England on the advice of his physician.

 His health fell into rapid decline and realising that he was dying, he spent much time in prayer and charitable works and asked his father to protect his young son Richard after his demise.
 The Black Prince died at Westminster on 8 June 1376, at he age of 45.
 He was buried at Canterbury Cathedral, a bronze effigy of the prince now marks the tomb.

-During his French campaigns, King Henry V wore a gem-encrusted helmet that included the ruby, which was worn at the Battle of Agincourt on October 25, 1415, Richard III is reported to also have also worn the Black Prince's Ruby in his helmet at the Battle of Bosworth Field in 1485.
-James I had the Black Prince's Ruby set into the state crown near the beginning of the seventeenth century.
-During the Interegnum, it was sold by Oliver Cromwell.
-The Black Prince's Ruby was purchased by a British jeweller who sold it back to the crown Charles II when the monarchy was restored in 1660.
-It is currently set in the cross pattée above the Cullinan II Diamond in the front of the Imperial State Crown.
+During his French campaigns, King Henry V wore a gem-encrusted helmet that included the ruby, which was worn at the Battle of Agincourt on October 25, 1415.
+Richard III is reported to also have worn the Black Prince's Ruby in his helmet at the Battle of Bosworth Field in 1485.
+James, I had the Black Prince's Ruby set into the state crown near the beginning of the seventeenth century.
+During the Interregnum, it was sold by Oliver Cromwell.
+The Black Prince's Ruby was purchased by a British jeweller who sold it back to Charles II when the monarchy was restored in 1660.
+It is currently set in the cross pattée above the Cullinan II Diamond in front of the Imperial State Crown.

 At the time of the death of the Black Prince, some of his arms and armour were hung above his tomb in Canterbury Cathedral, near to shrine of Thomas A'Beckett.